 An adventurous user will not be stopped by “warranty void if broken” stickers and security or obscure headed screws.
 Depending on your threat models, it may be necessary to:

-- Ensure the hardware provides functionality to securely store cryptographic.
-Many ARM SoCs will have such functionality built in, on x86 systems design in a TPM chip.
+- Ensure the hardware provides functionality to securely store cryptographic keys.
+Many ARM SoCs will have such functionality built in (such as the ability to use Arm TrustZone), on x86 systems design in a TPM chip.

 - Don’t expose unneeded ports and buses as these might be usable as part of a compromise.